 Taking corrective actions is as important as conducting feedback surveys.
 After identifying areas that need change, make sure that you do something to bring about the change.
 Analyze the survey results thoroughly and come up with corrective measures.

-2. Stay interviews over Exit interviews’
+2. Prioritize Stay interviews Over Exit interviews

 Why go through the trouble of conducting exit interviews when you can prevent them altogether with the help of proactive stay interviews?